 - Student Member of Southwestern Law School's Diversity Committee and Curriculum Committee

 - U.S. District Court, Central District of California, 2019

 - Listed, The Bar Register of Preeminent Lawyers™

 - State Bar of California

 - The American Association for Justice; Leaders Forum, LGBT Caucus

-- Board member of Southwestern Law School’s Nickel Club
+- Board member and Secretary of Southwestern Law School’s Nickel Club

 - LGBTQ+ Lawyers Association of Los Angeles